 To create a reliable and comprehensive traffic funnel, include all channel-specific metrics, e.g.:

-In our models, we usually don’t break down inbound traffic by channel and, simply put, an overall amount we expect from all channels combined.
+In our customer acquisition models, we usually don’t break down inbound traffic by channel and simply put an overall amount we expect from all channels combined.
 We also specify what % of the total traffic we will get from inbound activities.

 Organic traffic might be harder to project due to its indirect and somewhat unpredictable nature.
 This is especially pronounced when dealing with traffic from TV, radio, billboards, or leaflets.

-Since there are no clear-cut benchmarks and references for organic traffic, focus on backing up your projections with a portion of logic and realism.
+Since there are no clear-cut benchmarks and references for organic customer acquisition, focus on backing up your projections with a portion of logic and realism.
 Consider historical data (if there is any), your current level of publicity, and future promotional activities to make a more reliable prognosis.

 Sales funnel